fallen-icarus/cardano-loans/README.md

 parties can agree to periodic payments, simple bullet loans, or anything in between.
-- **Penalty Mechanisms:** Lenders can incentivize timely payments by defining penalties (`FixedFee` or `PercentFee`) that are automatically applied to the outstanding balance if the minimum payment for an epoch is missed.
+- **Penalty Mechanisms:** Lenders can incentivize timely payments by defining penalties (`FixedFee` or `PercentFee`) that are automatically applied to the outstanding balance if the minimum payment for a loan epoch is missed.
 - **Early Loan Termination:** Lenders can set a maximum number of payments a borrower can miss in a row before it is grounds for early termination.
 When a loan is terminated early, the lender claims all remaining collateral backing the loan.